 - A. The High Voltage Loop Switches shall be S&C Electric Company "PMU-19" style low profile, padmounted switchgear.
 No substitutions will be permitted. - B. The S&C switch shall be a four compartment, three phase switch rated 14.4 Kv Nominal, 17.0 Kv max, and 95 Kv BIL.
-The switch shall be rated 600 amps RMS Continuous, as well as 600 amps RMS for Load interruption (Dropping and Load Splitting) (Parallel or Loop Switching) - C. The switch shall have the following Duty-Cycle Fault-Closing, Two Time ratings; Asymmetrical-40,000 Amps RMS Symmetrical-25,000 Amps RMS Peak-62,500 Amps RMS D. The switch shall have a Momentary rating of 40,000 Amps RMS, and a Ope-Sec - D. The switch shall have a Momentary rating of 40,000 Amps RMS, and a One-Second rating of 25,000 Amps RMS. - E. The switch shall utilize SM-5S fuses and fuse holders.
+The switch shall be rated 600 amps RMS Continuous, as well as 600 amps RMS for Load interruption (Dropping and Load Splitting) (Parallel or Loop Switching) - C. The switch shall have the following Duty-Cycle Fault-Closing, Two Time ratings; - Asymmetrical-40,000 Amps RMS - Symmetrical-25,000 Amps RMS - Peak-62,500 Amps RMS - D. The switch shall have a Momentary rating of 40,000 Amps RMS, and a One-Second rating of 25,000 Amps RMS. - E. The switch shall utilize SM-5S fuses and fuse holders.
 Three spare fuses shall be provided with switch.
 The fuse ratings shall match the transformer Primary protection rating. - F. Compartments #2 and #3 shall disconnect the incoming cables from the internal bus.
 Compartment #4 shall disconnect the internal bus from load side fuses.
 Compartment #1 shall contain fuses and connect to load side cables. - G. The switch shall have physical dimensions of 72" wide x 74" deep by 63" high.
-The switch shall be dark green. - 2.05 HIGH VOLTAGE TRANSFORMER - A. Transformers shall be outdoor, pad-mounted, oil-filled units with primary fusing via the S&C switchgear.
+The switch shall be dark green. - 2.05 HIGH VOLTAGE TRANSFORMER